 It’s been beautifully maintained over the years.
 Going through the front door would feel like stepping back in time:

-The house sits on 2.31 acres in Peppard Common near Henley-on-Thames, and they’re asking £3,950,000 (a little over $5m).
-Thanks to Teresa for telling me about it!
+The house has 9 bedrooms and 6 bathrooms.
+It sits on 2.31 acres in Peppard Common near Henley-on-Thames, and they’re asking £3,950,000 (a little over $5m).
 For more photos and information, check my original post about the cottage and the Knight Frank real estate listing.

 P.S.
-Visit my Houses Onscreen page to see more, including Barton Cottage from Sense & Sensibility:
+Visit my Houses Onscreen page to see more, like Barton Cottage from Sense & Sensibility:

 *There are Amazon affiliate links in this post — thanks!